A post-modern text editor.

 Is it any good?

 Eventually, yes!
 We'd like to prototype a WebGPU-based alternative frontend.
-See the tracking issue on GitHub.
+See the discussion on GitHub.

 What about plugins?